wikiGrandfleet/gravRepo/docs/TaskList/final/August to October.md

 - [ ] Soldiity contracts repo for games, explaining how to use then and more.
 Also, use solcdoc to make markdoown files and a script for latex/vuepress to include the source?
 - [x] Update the Blockchain notes repo.
 - [ ] When making the solidity contracts use boostnote minus the admonitions, but write the code in either js or solidity and use [Pandoc Markdown Code Blocks in LaTeX](http://weibeld.net/markdown/pandoc_code_blocks.html) with a custom pandoc template.
-- [x] Fix python script on gitlab, auto sending reports to self,  (had to make new email)
-- [ ] update python script to probably with jinja based format and maybe latex output.
+- [ ] Fix python script on gitlab, auto sending reports to self, with probably jinja based format and maybe latex output.
 - [ ] [Building a chat bot with Nest.js and Dialogflow](https://pusher.com/tutorials/chat-bot-nestjs), extend this app. and look at [How to Build a Vue.js Chat App with ChatEngine | PubNub](https://www.pubnub.com/tutorials/chatengine/vuejs/chat-app/)
 !!!